A tragedy among Nebraska Friends provides a model for faith-based activism that supports community.

 Finding stories of Friends struggling with eating and body image.

 Madeline Schaefer grew up attending Radnor (Pa.)
 Meeting outside of Philadelphia.
 She currently lives in West Philadelphia in a big house with lots of house meetings and good conversation.
 When she is not riding her bicycle around the city, she can be found doing yoga, writing poetry, and collecting stories.

 Balancing head and heart in two spiritual homes.

 John Pitts Corry is a long time member of Middletown Meeting in Lima, Pa., and feels like a member of Albuquerque (N.M.)
 Meeting during the nine months of each year when he and his wife, Betty, live in Albuquerque.
 He is also a member of John XXIII Catholic Community in Albuquerque and has a long association with the Norbertines in Paoli, Pa., and Albuquerque.

 A Quaker Jewish path along walls and borders, both physical and spiritual.

-Deborah Mayaan attends the Pima Meeting in Tucson, Ariz., where she is an energy work and flower essence practitioner.
-Her articles and essays have appeared in Spirituality & Health Magazine, the Arizona Daily Star, the Arizona Jewish Post, Tucson Lifestyle, the Tucson Weekly, and other publications.
+Deborah Mayaan attends Pima Meeting in Tucson, Ariz., where she is an energy work and flower essence practitioner.
+Her articles and essays have appeared in Spirituality & Health magazine, Arizona Daily Star, Arizona Jewish Post, Tucson Lifestyle, Tucson Weekly, and other publications.
 Her website is deborahmayaan.com.